Some of the numbers presented in this website may not be the most recent available

 In 1968, during the Prague Spring, it was invaded by the USSR to suppress dissidents but finally became multi-party after the 1989 Velvet Revolution.
 In 1993 Czechoslovakia peacefully split and market reforms have turned Czechia into a developed country with a strong economy.

-Output of oil, beginning in 1919, had been relatively flat for many years until a short growth phase began in the late 1990s.
-New investment led to improved recovery technologies being applied to many of the country’s old fields and together they reached a peak of around 6,500 bbls per day in the early 2000s.
+Output of oil had been relatively flat for many years until a short growth phase began in the late 1990s.
+New investment led to improved recovery technologies and ouput reached a peak of around 6,500 bbls per day in the early 2000s.

 Marketed gas production began in 1956 but production volumes have never been substantial.
-No significant growth of conventional oil or gas output is expected by Globalshift although some shale gas potential may exist within the Vienna basin which could be produced within a decade.
+No significant growth of conventional oil or gas output is expected by Globalshift although some shale gas potential may exist within the Vienna basin.
+This is unlikely to be exploited for environmental reasons.

 CZECHIA